guppyfish123/SOC_Lab/Installation/Cortex.md

 <br>

 ### Analyzers & Responders
-Analyzers and Responders are the core function of Cortex, enabling us to analyze and respond is a wide range of forms with multiple differnt sources of data.
+Analyzers and Responders are the core function of Cortex, enabling us to analyze and respond is a wide range of forms with multiple different sources of data.

 1. Cortex required certain library/packages installed before hand to install the Analyzers and Responders modules into cortex:
  ```bash